Skip to content

 Sliding scale

-Full list from SAMHSA: Federal, or any government funding for substance use treatment programs; IHS/Tribal/Urban (ITU) funds; Private health insurance; Cash or self-payment; SAMHSA funding/block grants
+Full payment list from SAMHSA: Federal, or any government funding for substance use treatment programs; IHS/Tribal/Urban (ITU) funds; Private health insurance; Cash or self-payment; SAMHSA funding/block grants

 Contact & Location